mjboxboat/katacoda-testing/kubernetes-fundamentals-1/clusterip-lab/step1.md

+First, lets start up the Kubernetes environment. `launch.sh`{{execute}}

 *Please review the below information while your Kubernetes environment is deployed.
-This will take 2-3 minutes.*
+This will take 2-3 minutes to fully come up even after Kubernetes indicates it has started.*

 Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.
 Services allow your applications to receive traffic.
 Services can be exposed in different ways by specifying a type in the ServiceSpec: